gkothar1/marss-riscv-docs/source/sections/branch-pred.rst

 * **Probing the branch predictor**

-   * In Fetch stage, the branch predictor is probed using the virtual address of the instruction
+   * In the Fetch stage, the branch predictor is probed using the virtual address of the instruction

    * If the address is present in the BTB, then probe returns hit